ReeceMed/Microsite_WordPress.on.Bluemix-master/README.md

 1. After your application starts, open it in a web browser (typically at a URL like http://&lt;your-hostname&gt;[.your-region].mybluemix.net.
 2. Follow the steps to configure your WordPress website for the first time.

-## Configure SendGrid
-The SendGrid plugin is included by default, but must be activated.
-To add email support to your WordPress site:
-1. Create a SendGrid instance from the Bluemix catalog and bind it to your WordPress app
-2. Log in to your WordPress dashboard and enable the SendGrid plugin
-3. Select `Settings > SendGrid` and enter your SendGrid credentials (available via "Show Credentials" in the web UI or `cf env` from the [cf cli](https://github.com/cloudfoundry/cli))
-4. Configure the other email settings:
-  * Name: The name that you want the email to be from.
-  * Sending Address: The address that the email appears to originate from.
-  * Reply Address: The email that replies are sent to.
-Choose a working, existing email that you use.
-  * Categories: Any categories that you want to attach to your messages.

-## Activate the WP Super Cache Plugin
-1. Navigate to the plugins page in the admin dashboard.
-2. Find the WP Super Cache plugin in the list and click Activate
-3. A message at the top of the page says, "WP Super Cache is disabled.
-Please go to the plugin admin page to enable caching."
-Click on the plugin admin page.
-  * If you are directed to a page that says, "Permalink Structure Error", a custom URL or permalink structure is required for the plugin to work correctly.
-Go to the Permalinks Options Page to configure the permalinks.
-Click the Permalinks Options Page link and choose a new permalink structure.
-Hit Save Changes.
-A common choice here is month and name.
-4. Navigate to the WP Super Cache settings under the Settings Tab.
-Turn caching on.
-Hit Update Status.
-You are now using caching.

 ## Customize Your WordPress
 WordPress on Bluemix uses the [Composer package manager](https://getcomposer.org) for both the installation of the WordPress core and also for the installation of all plugins and themes.

 Applications on Bluemix have an ephemeral filesystem, meaning that each time your application is restaged, the container that stores the files is destroyed and recreated from the application package.
 Therefore, WordPress on Bluemix disables in-place upgrades and warns against the web-based installation of plugins and themes.

 Instead, to edit your installation, you must modify the composer.json file and re-push the application to Bluemix.
 1. Git clone your project repo or edit your application using Bluemix DevOps Services
 2. Modify composer.json with the set of plugins and themese you wish to install
 3. Push your changes to Bluemix using Bluemix DevOps Services or the cf cli
   * For more info on the Cloud Foundry command-line interface, see [Deploying your app with the command line interface](https://www.ng.bluemix.net/docs/starters/install_cli.html)

 Note: The default composer config from this repository will install the latest stable WordPress package, each time the application is staged.
 If you would like to avoid unexpected upgrades, please change the following line in composer.json in order to lock into a specific version or version range:

 ```
 "johnpbloch/wordpress"                        : "*",
 ```

 After each update to WordPress core, you may need to apply changes to the database.
 WordPress should detect this and prompt you to run the database update from the WordPress dashboard (https://<your-site>/wp-login.php).

 ---